Product Citations: 13

 p53 controls choice between apoptotic and non-apoptotic death following DNA damage

 SUMMARY DNA damage can activate apoptotic and non-apoptotic forms of cell death; however, it remains unclear what features dictate which type of cell death is activated.
-We report that p53 controls the choice between apoptotic and non-apoptotic death following exposure to lethal levels of DNA damage.
-The canonical response to DNA damage involves p53-dependent activation of cell intrinsic apoptosis, downstream of DNA damage response (DDR) activation.
-Decades of research suggest that DNA damage does not robustly activate cell death in the absence of p53.
-In contrast, we find that p53-deficient cells die at high rates following exposure to DNA damage, but exclusively using non-apoptotic types of cell death.
-Our experimental and computational analyses demonstrate that non-apoptotic death in p53-deficient cells has generally been missed due to use of assays that are either insensitive to cell death, or that specifically measure apoptotic cells.
-To characterize which subtype of non-apoptotic death is activated by DNA damage in p53-deficient cells, we used functional genetic screening, with an analysis method that enables computational inference of the drug-induced death rate, rather than the relative population size.
-We find in p53-deficient cells that DNA damage activates a mitochondrial respiration-dependent form of cell death called MPT-driven necrosis.
-This study reveals how the dual functions of p53 in regulating mitochondrial activity and the DDR combine to facilitate choice between apoptotic and non-apoptotic death following DNA damage.
+We report that p53 controls the choice between apoptotic and non-apoptotic death following exposure to DNA damage.
+In contrast to the conventional model, which suggests that p53-deficient cells should be resistant to DNA damage-induced cell death, we find that p53-deficient cells die at high rates following DNA damage, but exclusively using non-apoptotic mechanisms.
+Our experimental data and computational modeling reveal that non-apoptotic death in p53-deficient cells has not been observed due to use of assays that are either insensitive to cell death, or that specifically score apoptotic cells.
+Using functional genetic screening – with an analysis that enables computational inference of the drug-induced death rate – we find in p53-deficient cells that DNA damage activates a mitochondrial respiration-dependent form of cell death, called MPT-driven necrosis.
+Cells deficient for p53 have high basal respiration, which primes MPT-driven necrosis.
+Finally, using metabolite profiling, we identified mitochondrial activity-dependent metabolic vulnerabilities that can be targeted to potentiate the lethality of DNA damage specifically in p53-deficient cells.
+Our findings reveal how the dual functions of p53 in regulating mitochondrial activity and the DNA damage response combine to facilitate the choice between apoptotic and non-apoptotic death.

 • Homo sapiens (Human)